crosscode-nl/influxdblptool/README.md

 * [example03.cpp](examples/example03.cpp) This example demonstrates adding a tag to the point.
 * [example04.cpp](examples/example04.cpp) This example demonstrates removing a timestamp from a point.
 * [example05.cpp](examples/example05.cpp) This example demonstrates setting a custom timestamp.
+* [example06.cpp](examples/example06.cpp) This example demonstrates changing the timestamp resolution.
-* [example06.cpp](examples/example06.cpp) This example demonstrates adding an INSERT prefix.
+* [example07.cpp](examples/example07.cpp) This example demonstrates adding an INSERT prefix.

 Not all examples are created yet.
 See the [unit tests](tests/serializers_tests.cpp) for more examples.